UN: Wildfires getting worse globally, governments unprepared

 “It impacts people’s jobs and the economic situation that people are in,” Humphrey said.
 “It’s integral that fire be in the same category of disaster management as floods and droughts.
 It’s absolutely essential.”

 In the United States, officials recently unveiled a $50 billion effort to reduce fire risks over the next decade by more aggressively thinning forests around “hot spots” where nature and neighborhoods collide.
-However, the administration of President Joe Biden has so far identified only a fraction of the funding called for in the plan.
+Only some of that work has funding so far — about $3 billion over five years under the recently passed federal infrastructure bill, according to officials in President Joe Biden’s administration.

+Critics of the administration’s plan say it continues to put too much emphasis on fighting some fires that can be useful to clear out underbrush when the flames remain relatively small and don’t threaten houses.

 The U.N. researchers also called for more awareness of the dangers from wildfire smoke inhalation, which can affect tens of millions of people annuall y as plumes from major wildfires drift thousands of miles across international borders.